micmejia/bible-dump/NKJV/Numbers/Num 11.md

 So Joshua the son of Nun, Moses' assistant, _one_ of his choice men, answered and said, "Moses my lord, forbid them!"

 ###### 29
-Then Moses said to him, "Are you [^i]zealous for my sake?
+Then Moses said to him, "Are you zealous for my sake?
 Oh, that all the Lord's people were prophets _and_ that the Lord would put His Spirit upon them!"

 ###### 30
 And Moses returned to the camp, he and the elders of Israel. ## The Lord Sends Quail